 “Dance with your heart and your feet will follow…”

 Contact: 503-440-2153 firstname.lastname@example.org

 Terrie Powers, RYT 200 graduated from Ohio State University with a B.S. degree in Occupational Therapy and has worked for the past 20+ years in Home Health.
-She is certified to teach Yoga in the Shambhava tradition and also has a chair yoga certification.
+She is certified to teach Yoga for Osteoporosis, Chair Yoga and Yoga in the Shambhava tradition.
 In addition, she has completed 192 hours toward a Yoga Therapist designation.
 Her passion is to bring the benefits of yoga to anyone with an interest in learning.
 “I believe that yoga has little to do with what you are able to do and everything to do with how you do it – your intent, your mindfulness and your attention to the coordination of breath, movement and being present in the pose – that is Yoga and it is accessible to everyone.”